bamless/blang/docs/lists.md

 [Operators and overloads](operators-and-overloads) section.

 ## Other useful methods
-Below are listed a handful of useful methods that `List` implements:
+Below we list a handful of useful methods that `List` implements:
 ```jstar
 list.clear()                  // Removes all elements from the list
 list.addAll(iterable)         // Adds all the elements of the given iterable to the list